karenpayneoregon/csharp-11-ef-core-7-features/NewStuffApp/readme.md

 Partial class is used to separate the generated code from the code for INotifyPropertyChanged.

+[Partial property](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/proposals/csharp-13.0/partial-properties) example for `Remarks` property defining declaration is in the main `Person` class and the implementing declaration is in the `PersonOther.cs` file.

 Everything presented can be used in other project types such as Blazor, ASP.NET Core etc.

 ## Project file